 - In the IP catalog, expand the categories Standard Bus Interface > RapidIO or Communications & Networking > Wireless. - 2.
-Double-click the selected IP, or select the Customize IP command from the toolbar or popup menu.
+Double-click the selected IP, or select the Customize IP command from the toolbar or right-click menu .

-For details, see:

-- "Working with IP" and "Customizing IP for the Design" in the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 3]. - "Working with the Vivado IDE" in the Vivado Design Suite User Guide: Getting Started (UG910) [Ref 5].
+For details, see the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 3] and the Vivado Design Suite User Guide: Getting Started (UG910) [Ref 5].